Only the Wild Survive

 Only the Wild Survive is the fourth and final studio album by Wild Cherry, released in 1979.
-Their fourth studio album, this would be their last before breaking up the same year.
 It contains the single "Keep On Playin' That Funky Music" a sequel to their 1976 hit "Play That Funky Music".
 It was also the first and only Wild Cherry album to feature Donnie Iris (formerly of the Jaggerz) as a performer.
 After Wild Cherry's breakup, Iris and bandmate Mark Avsec would launch Donnie Iris and the Cruisers.

+Critical reception

+The Ottawa Journal noted that "the band has become firmly established as a funk band prone to writing songs that regularly sound the same as 'Play That Funky Music'."